-To search for files in File Explorer, open File Explorer and use the search box in the upper right.
-(Note that My Computer was renamed to This PC in Windows 8.1 and Windows RT 8.1.)
+You can search for files in File Explorer using the search box next to the address bar in the upper right.
+(Note that My Computer was renamed to This PC in File Explorer in Windows 8.1 and Windows RT 8.1.)

-Open This PC by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering This PC in the search box, and then tapping or clicking This PC.
+Open File Explorer by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering File Explorer in the search box, and then tapping or clicking File Explorer.

-To search for all files with a particular file extension, such as .txt, you can enter your search term like this: *.txt.
+If you want to search for all files with a particular file extension, such as .txt, enter your search term like this: *.txt.